-St. Louis Arsenal (1827-Present) – A large complex of military weapons and ammunition storage buildings owned by the United States Army, the arsenal, which was built in 1827, is still utilized today.
+The St. Louis, Missouri Arsenal is a large complex of military weapons and ammunition storage buildings owned by the United States.
+The arsenal, which was built in 1827, is still utilized today.
 In 1825, the arsenal was located at Fort Belle Fontaine some 15 miles north of St. Louis, Missouri, but the old fort and its small arsenal were falling into disrepair.
 Additionally, the War Department felt like it needed a bigger facility and began making plans to build a new one.

 A new site was selected on a bluff overlooking the Mississippi River by Lieutenant Martin Thomas.
 The 37- acre site was was advantageous for its strategic view, access to the river, and its proximity to the main area military base — Jefferson Barracks.
 In 1827, the first building on the new arsenal grounds was completed but, it would be a year before it would actually store the ammunition.
 In the meantime, Fort Belle Fontaine continued to supply ammunition and military supplies to troops operating in the Louisiana Territory until June 1828.